DerLev/DerLevBot/README.md

    - or `https://discord.com/api/oauth2/authorize?client_id=<CLIANT-ID>&permissions=519233&scope=bot` if you don't want Admin Perms
 2. Open the link in your Browser

+### Advanced Customization

+- Go into `derlevbot.py`
+  - edit the OwnerID
+  - edit the Prefix
+  - edit the Twitch-Page

 ## To-Dos

 - [x] Post Code on GitHub